 Even if you’re not like me, feeling grateful enough to buy something, maybe you’re even guilted into it?
 Ever try a sample at Costco and feel obligated to buy it afterwards?

 According to a 2013 TIME Magazine article regarding 7-Eleven, my personal reaction of purchasing more after receiving something free is quite common.
 7-Eleven’s Free Slurpee Day has resulted in ancillary sales increases of 40% or more in hot dogs, beef jerky and other snacks parable with an icee beverage.
 It’s no wonder FREE Slurpee Day is an annual event.

 Offering customers a discount does not relate as well as a FREE or bonus item, even if the value is the same.
 In a study that was done, writers Haipeng (Allan) Chen, Howard Marmorstein, Michael Tsiros, & Akshay R. Rao, note that when people were offered 33% more of an item versus 33% off the regular price, people actually picked the extra product, even though the discount was a better deal.
 They learned that people’s perception of FREE or bonus outweighed the reality of the discount.

 Something to talk about

 Not only are free offers good sampling opportunities but they also make great stories for the media.
 FREE offers also make huge splash on social media.
 People tend to share freebies.
-If a famous sandwich shop is offering a free 6” sub and puts the offer on a social platform, it will go viral – driving swarms of people to the business location.
+If a famous sandwich shop is offering a free 6” sub and puts the offer on a social platform, it will go viral – driving swarms of people to the location.
 The promotion will also likely make the evening news.

 By: Edan Gelt, MBA, CMD